voytas75/PSWebCrawler/README.md

 PSWebCrawler is a PowerShell script that provides web crawling and URL processing functionality.
 It allows you to crawl web pages, extract information, and store data for analysis or further processing.

-## Features
+## PSWebCrawler module features

-- Web crawling with customizable depth.
+- Web crawling functionality to retrieve HTML content from specified URLs
-- Handling of external and internal links.
+- Ability to extract and save images from web pages
-- Option to crawl only specific domains.
+- Extraction and storage of contact information from web pages
-- Timeout settings for URL accessibility testing.
+- Retrieval and storage of HTML head data
-- Cache folder management for storing crawled data.
+- Cache folder creation and data folder setup

 ## Installation and usage